International astronaut will be invited on future NASA moon landing

-The news came as Vice President Kamala Harris prepared to convene a meeting of the National Space Council, the third such gathering under the Biden administration.
+The news came as Vice President Kamala Harris convened a meeting in Washington of the National Space Council, the third such gathering under the Biden administration.

-There was no immediate word on who the international moonwalker might be or even what country would be represented.
+There was no mention of who the international moonwalker might be or even what country would be represented.

+A NASA spokeswoman later said that crews would be assigned closer to the lunar-landing missions, and that no commitments had yet been made to another country.

 NASA has included international astronauts on trips to space for decades.
 Canadian Jeremy Hansen will fly around the moon a year or so from now with three U.S. astronauts.